NTUT-Furniture/Backend/README.md

 ### PyCharm Hacks

-~~For GUI freaks fellows~~, you can run the backend with PyCharm's Run/Debug Configuration .
+~~For GUI freak fellows~~, you can run the backend with PyCharm's Run/Debug Configuration .
 To do so, follow the steps
 below:

 * Docker configurations